-Shuffling after a reading also helps you make extra sure that your cards will be well mixed up by the time you’re ready to begin pulling cards for your next reading.
+Shuffling after reading also helps you make extra sure that your cards will be well mixed up by the time you’re ready to begin pulling cards for your next reading.

 Since you should always be shuffling your cards before each reading, it is not necessary to shuffle your cards after every reading if you don’t want to.

-If you only feel compelled to shuffle after a reading sometimes, that is fine too.
+If you only feel compelled to shuffle after reading sometimes, that is fine too.
 As with any aspect of tarot reading, the most important thing is that you are comfortable and happy with your own practices.

 - What’s the difference between the Major and Minor Arcana?